 When you create a Google Cloud Platform (GCP) project, you are the only user on the project.
-By default, no other users have access to your project or its resources, including Kubernetes Engine resources, until you add them as team members and grant them roles in your project.
-This page describes how to configure access control for your Kubernetes Engine resources.
+By default, no other users have access to your project or its resources, including Google Kubernetes Engine resources, until you add them as team members and grant them roles in your project.
+This page describes how to configure access control for your GKE resources.

 Access control options

 You can use two access control features to secure your project, clusters, and data: Google Cloud Identity & Access Management (Cloud IAM), and Kubernetes role-based access control (RBAC).